 Why should you, as a patient, care about insurance fraud?
 Isn’t that your insurance company’s responsibility?

 “Larding your policy with unfounded billings can increase your premiums, and in extreme cases, max out your policy limits,” says Quiggle, of the Coalition Against Insurance Fraud.
 “This means the patient may be on the hook for excess billings.”

 Patients need to be proactive, dentist Morelli says.

 “Ask your dentist to pre-estimate the cost of treatments before any work is done,” she says, “because different dental plans may cover things differently.”

-You also might want to ask for a treatment plan outlining exactly what procedures are needed and have the dentist review it with you, so you get an idea of what's going on in your mouth.
+You also might want to ask for a treatment plan outlining exactly what procedures are needed and have the dentist review it with you.

 Questionable filling extractions